Griffon Aerospace: BroadSword

-The BroadSword, also known as the BroadSword MQM-171A, is an unmanned aircraft system (UAS) developed to represent a generic tactical class unmanned aircraft system that could be deployed against the U.S. and allied forces in the field.
+The BroadSword, also known as the MQM-171A BroadSword, is an unmanned aircraft system (UAS) developed to represent a generic tactical class unmanned aircraft system that could be deployed against the U.S. and allied forces in the field.

 BroadSword is a 500-pound class, 17-foot wingspan aircraft.

 Outlaw G1

 Outlaw G2

 The Outlaw G2 also known as the Outlaw MQM-170C G2 is an unmanned aerial vehicle (UAV) and the successor to the Outlaw G1.

 The G2 utilizes many of the key components from the G1, such as the engine, radio and autopilot control systems.

 These components are integrated into a larger fuselage that offers increased aerodynamic efficiency and enhanced visual signature, along with a bigger payload area and increased fuel capacity.

 The Outlaw G2 is used primarily for weapon systems training in countering airborne threats.
 The U.S. Army's current, interim and future forces use the RPVT to train Soldiers and where appropriate, test new weapon systems and procedures to counter asymmetric threats including unmanned aircraft systems (UAS).